practicalli/clojure/docs/install/clojure-cli.md

 ## Practicalli Clojure CLI Config

-Add a wide range of community tools to extend the capabilities of Clojure CLI via the aliases contained within Practicalli Clojure CLI configuration.
+Add a wide range of community tools to extend the capabilities of Clojure CLI via the aliases.

-Fork or clone [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](https://github.com/practicalli/clojure-cli-config){target=_blank} GitHub repository, first removing the `$XDG_CONFIG_HOME/clojure` and `$HOME/.clojure` directory if they exist.
+Clone [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](https://github.com/practicalli/clojure-cli-config){target=_blank} GitHub repository, first removing the `$XDG_CONFIG_HOME/clojure` and `$HOME/.clojure` directory if they exist.

+???
+INFO "User configuration locations"
+    If `XDG_CONFIG_HOME` environment variable is set, then the user configuration is `$XDG_CONFIG_HOME/clojure/deps.edn`

+    Otherwise the user configuration is `$HOME/.clojure/deps.edn`.

+    `CLJ_CONFIG` environment variable can be used to set a custom location, overriding any other location.

 !!!
-INFO "Practicalli recommends using FreeDesktop XDG configuration locations"
+HINT "Practicalli recommends FreeDesktop XDG location"
-    Practically recommends setting `XDG_CONFIG_HOME` to the `.config` directory, to avoid creating another dot directory in the root of the user account.
+    Practically recommends setting `XDG_CONFIG_HOME` to the `.config` directory to simplify versioning of configuration.

     Configure `~/.bashrc` for the bash shell
     ```shell title="Bash .bashrc file"